 Photo credit: Rebecca Barnatt-Smith, Graduate Marketing Executive

-One of the benefits of having an office dog is the positive impact on our mental health.
-Catherine Burn commented that “the evidence is mounting that those forced to work from home during the pandemic have experienced decreases in their mental wellbeing.
 The most common problems which impact employees’ mental health have been loneliness and burnout.
-In a usual working environment, we are surrounded by colleagues which helps us to feel part of a community, but without these daily interactions we can soon become lonely.
-Burnout is a state of physical and mental exhaustion and occurs when people have been under prolonged stress and can be detrimental to mental health and job performance.
+In a usual working environment, we are surrounded by colleagues, which helps us to feel part of a community.
+Without these daily interactions, we can soon become lonely.
+Burnout is a state of physical and mental exhaustion.
+[It] occurs when people have been under prolonged stress and can be detrimental to mental health and job performance.

-“Even before the pandemic, those who worked from home were vulnerable to burning out because home workers often work more hours, take less breaks and have more distractions.
-Unfortunately, this has only been exacerbated by the fallout of the pandemic, where people are experiencing issues that blur the boundaries between home and work.
+Even before the pandemic, those who worked from home were vulnerable to burning out.
+[Because] home workers often work more hours, take fewer breaks and have more distractions.
+Unfortunately, this has only been exacerbated by the fallout of the pandemic, where people are experiencing issues that blur the boundaries between home and work.”

-Brandon Engley shared that “stroking a dog for 10 minutes can lower cortisol levels while also increasing the release of our feel-good hormones”.
-Sean Liddell added that “a pet also provides a social connection and helps us to feel less withdrawn, it also improves mood, lowers cortisol, heart and blood pressure”.
+Brandon Engley also shared that “stroking a dog for 10 minutes can lower cortisol levels while increasing the release of our feel-good hormones.”
+Sean Liddell added that “a pet also provides a social connection and helps us to feel less withdrawn; it also improves mood, lowers cortisol, heart and blood pressure.”

 Shelly Perry stated that “dogs offer a safe space.
 Many studies have proven how dogs can help their owners feel less depressed, stressed and more empathetic.
-This would help us not only deal with the pressures of an increased workload and different working environment, but help us to be more patient with colleagues who may also be struggling at the moment”.
+This would help us not only deal with the pressures of an increased workload and different working environment but help us to be more patient with colleagues who may also be struggling at the moment.”

-Rachel Allan commented that “dogs live in the here-and-now and can help remind us to focus more on the present.
-This can be beneficial if we are struggling with stress or anxiety”.
+Rachel Allan commented that “dogs live in the here and now and can help remind us to focus more on the present.
+This can be beneficial if we are struggling with stress or anxiety.”

 Companionship